Seeing the dreaded,

 Here’s what you can do:

-- 1. First, connect to your host via FTP.
+- First: connect to your host via FTP.
 You can do this with a free tool called FileZilla.

 In order to connect, you need a login and a password to your FTP account.
 If you don’t know what/where those are, the easiest way to get them is to search through the initial emails that you got from your web host when you first signed up.
 Alternatively, you can ask the live chat support representative to give you those details.

-Having them, connect to the server and navigate to the WordPress root folder.
+Having these, connect to the server and navigate to the WordPress root folder.
 It’s usually called “public_html” or “www” or you might be in it already once you establish the FTP connection.

 The rule of thumb is that if you can see sub-folders like “wp-content” and “wp-admin” then you’re in the WordPress root.
 Example:

-- 3. Go back to your site and see if the error is still there.
+- Third: Go back to your site and see if the error is still there.